Posts filed under 'Project Runway'

 DC’s reputation as a place with interesting and challenging creative people has always been wanting.
 You think DC, you think unimaginative suits, worn leather briefcases and haircuts with severe parts (lacquered with gel).

 To tell you the truth, the reputation is going to get nothing but worse thanks to Lifetime.
-When Project Runway moves to Lifetime next season, it will be followed by a reality show based on the weird, culty Web site Late Night Shots.
+When Project Runway moves to Lifetime next season, it will be .
 I had never heard of it before, but the site appears to be part photo collage of drunken revelry, part social networking site and part message board.
 The site, which is closed to the unwashed masses, is only open to a super-preppy breed of white, rich Lacoste-y kids.
 Wonkette describes it thus: “that special mix of date rape, shitty beer, and racial homogeneity that is the Georgetown nightlife.”

 So now, a show billed as DC’s version of The Hills will be inflicted upon my fair town.
 Let me say, while we are in no way an innocent city — we are a bitter and jaded city in our own right — this is one frontier I hoped we could avoid: exposing our vapid yuppie masses to the country at large.
 So, if you tune into the show post-Runway, you’ll be able to see the guys wearing khaki shorts cinched with a braided leather belt, with a pink polo with the collar up (yes… still!).
 And girls with their shimmery, vomit-caked tops, making out with their best girlfriends for attention.